Macquarie University

 Admission Timeline

-*While the final application deadline for the 2025 intake is September 27, 2024, applications are assessed on a rolling-admission basis (first come, first served)—the earlier you apply the better.
+*Applications for the 2024 intake closed September 27, 2024.
+For information about the 2026 intake and to apply, please contact OzTREKK.
+Applications are assessed on a rolling-admission basis (first come, first served)—the earlier you apply the better.

 2025 Intake Application Timeline